logicalclocks/hops-docs/docs/user_guide/tensorflow/horovod.rst

 Horovod programming model in Hops
 ---------------------------------

-To get started with your Horovod coding, you first need to select `Horovod` in Jupyter configuration on HopsWorks.
+To get started with your Horovod coding, you first need to select `Horovod` in Jupyter configuration on Hopsworks.
 Keep in mind that the memory allocated for each host will be the memory allocated for all processes on that host, configuring too little memory will result in the Spark Executor being killed.
 After starting Jupyter with the Horovod configuration, you can begin coding your TensorFlow code for Horovod.
 The modifications that should be done to your code can be found `here <https://github.com/uber/horovod#usage>`_.